MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/index.md

 ![Package Manager Samples](images/PackageManagerSamples.jpg)

-Samples will import into your project's `Assets` folder so they may be opened and modified.
+Samples will import into your project's *Assets* folder so they may be opened and modified.

 ## Highlighted feature areas

-Click on the below topics to learn more about specific features.
+Select an article below to learn more about specific features.

 | [Standard shader](features/standard-shader.md) 🎨 | [UnityUI tooling](features/clipping-primitive.md) 🛠 | [Editor tooling](features/editor-tooling.md) ✨         | [Animation](features/animation.md) 🚶‍♀️        |
 |--------------------------------------------------|-----------------------------------------------------|--------------------------------------------------------|----------------------------------------------|